pkardas/notes/books/speech-and-language-processing.md

 An intrinsic improvement in perplexity does not guarantee an extrinsic improvement in the performance.
 In other words: because some metric shows your model is great, it does not mean it will do so great in real life.
 Perplexity should be confirmed by an end-to-end evaluation of a real task.

+*Generalisation and zeros*

+N-gram model is highly dependant on the training model, also it does better job as we increase *n*.
+You need to use similar genres for the training - Shakespearian English is far different from WSJ's English.
+To build model for translating legal documents you need to train it on legal documents, you need to build a questions answering system, you need to use questions for training.
+It is important to use appropriate dialects and variety (African American Language, Nigerian English, ...).

+Zeros: Imagine you trained a model on a corpus, "denied the: allegations, speculation, rumours, report", but for the test you check phrases like "denied the: offer, loan", model would estimate probability as 0:
+$$
+P(offer|denied\ the) = 0
+$$
+This is bad... if you want to calculate perplexity, you would need to divide by zero.
+Which is kinda problematic.

+So what about words we haven't seen before (open vocabulary -> out of vocabulary words / unknown words)?
+Add pseudo word `<UNK>`.
+You can use this tag to replace all the words that occur fewer than some small number *n*.

+*Smoothing* (discounting) - process of shaving off a bit of probability mass from some more frequent events and give it to the events we have never seen.
+There are variety of ways to do smoothing:

+- Laplace Smoothing (add-one smoothing) - adds 1 to all bigram counts before we normalise them into probabilities.
+So all the counts that uses do be 0, becomes 1, 1 will be 2, ...
+This method is not used in state-of-the-art solutions.
+Can be treated as a baseline.
+- Add-k smoothing - Instead of adding 1, we add a fractional count eg. 0.5, 0.05, 0.01, ...
+Useful for some of the applications but still, does not perform perfectly.

+Backoff - we can use available knowledge, if you need to computer trigram, maybe bigram can help you with that, or even unigram.
+Sometimes, this might be sufficient.

+Interpolation - mix the probability estimates form all the n-gram estimators

+*Kneser-Ney Smoothing* - most commonly used method.
+It uses following observation: "words that have appeared in more contexts in the past are more likely to appear in some new context as well".
+The best performing method is a modified Kneser-Ney Smoothing.

+*Huge Language Models and Stupid Backoff*

+Google open-sourced their The Web 1 Trillion 5-gram corpus, they released also Google Books Ngrams.
+There is also COCA.

+Stupid backoff - algorithm for a language model, gives up idea of making the idea of trying to make the model a true probability distribution, no discounting.
+If a higher-order n-gram has zero count, we simply backoff to a lower order n-gram, this algorithm does not produce a probability distribution.

+#### Chapter 4: Naive Bayes and Sentiment Classification

+Many problems can be viewed as classification problems: text categorisation, sentiment analysis, language identification, authorship attribution, period disambiguation, tokenisation, and many more.
+Goal is to take a sample, extract features and classify the observation.